-Old-school Chinese restaurant Kia Hiang at International Plaza has been a long time favourite among those working in Tanjong Pagar.
+Old-school Chinese restaurant Kia Hiang at International Plaza has been a long-time favourite among those working in Tanjong Pagar.
 Its sister restaurant, Myo Restobar is looking to make a similar impression at Oxley Tower downtown.
 Serving dim sum and other home-style Cantonese dishes, Myo does comfort food right.
-Don't miss the signature Kia Hiang Claypot Spring Chicken ($18) that's made using a recipe that's been passed on for generation.
+Don't miss the signature Kia Hiang Claypot Spring Chicken ($20) that's made using a recipe that's been passed on for generation.
 The chicken is wrapped in a layer of Chinese cabbage and stewed for hours in a herbal gravy resulting in meat that simply falls off the bone, best eaten with a plain bowl of rice.

 Helmed by chef Cheung Siu Kong, Summer Pavilion is the only hotel Chinese restaurant to receive a star in the Michelin Guide Singapore 2016.
 The Cantonese joint offers lunch and dinner sets (from $88), which feature some of Cheung’s signature dishes like barbecued Iberico pork and marinated South African abalone.
-For dim sum fiends, come during lunch to try creations like the abalone, conpoy and mushroom dumpling in clear broth ($18.80), and pan-fried shredded yam and pumpkin ($5.40).

 Jade is probably the prettiest place in the city for dim sum and other Cantonese delicacies.
 Take in picturesque views from Jade’s floor-to-ceiling windows, or be entranced by its recently refurbished interiors featuring pastel jade hues and specially commissioned wallpaper printed with birds that are native to Singapore.
 An à la carte dim sum menu is available during weekday lunch.
-Expect staples such as siew mai with abalone and shrimp dumplings, as well as unique creations like deep fried taro paste wrapped in truffle and mushroom.
+Expect staples such as siew mai with abalone and shrimp dumplings, as well as unique creations like deep-fried taro paste wrapped in truffle and mushroom.

 With humble roots as a coffeeshop along Kitchener Road, Putien has come a long way.
 Specialising in cuisine from the Fujian province of China, the restaurant regularly imports ingredients native from its namesake city, Putian.
-Try the fried Heng Hwa bee hoon ($8.90) that’s made with sun-dried bee hoon or, when they’re in season, the Duo Tou clams ($20.90) from the Hanjiang district.
+Try the fried Heng Hwa bee hoon ($10.90) that’s made with sun-dried bee hoon or, when they’re in season, the Duo Tou clams from the Hanjiang district.
 Despite having ten outlets in Singapore, the quality of the food served at Putien is always consistent, making it a safe bet even for the pickiest of palates.